-This is a collection of blogging tools for beginners that I wish I had known when I started.
 I see lots of preschool moms posting blogging how-to questions.
 While teaching blogging is not my niche, I have encountered some gold mines of information out there that would have saved me a lot of money if I had found them sooner.
+This is a collection of blogging tools for beginners that I wish I had known when I started.

 Free Blogging Tools for Beginners